 - Individual student meetings regarding course scheduling, plan of study, and academic support

-- Review prospective applicants academic advising reports/transcripts to ensure they are on track for fall admission
+- Review prospective applicant academic advising reports/transcripts to ensure they are on track for fall admission and transition into the professional program

 General Student Support: